m-kru/hbs/README.md

 - xsim

 Adding support for a new tool is trivial once you are familiar with the tool interface.
-If you want to add support for a tool you have to create new namespace called `hbs::<tool>`.
+If you want to add support for a tool you have to create a new namespace called `hbs::<tool>`.
 In theory the tool must provide implementation of only two procs, `addFile` for handling files with extensions supported by the tool, and `run` for running the tool flow.
 In practice, it is useful to have additional helper procs.
 Within the tool namespace any valid Tcl code is allowed.
-Try to adjust flow stages to the existing stages.
+Try to adjust flow stages to the existing stages (check `hbs doc Run` for documentation on existing stages).
 However, if you feel more stages are required feel free to propose them.
 In the case of tools utilizing Tcl internally the script has to be run by the embedded Tcl interpreter.
 This is achieved by recursively rerunning the script.
-A good example is the snippet for the `vivado` tool inside the `SetTool` proc.
+A good example is the snippet for the `vivado-prj` tool inside the `SetTool` proc.

 ## Installation